Melanie Davis serves as the Executive Director of Court Appointed Special Advocates of the Appalachian Judicial Circuit.

 Brian joined CASA in January 2019.
 Before joining CASA, Brian was a teacher and counselor in the Appalachian Accountability Courts of the Appalachian Judicial Circuit.

 Brian was born and raised in North Georgia.
-He is currently enrolled at Dalton State College completing his bachelor's degree in Criminal Justice.
+He is currently enrolled at Dalton State College completing his bachelor's degree in Organizational Leadership.
 He says, "I am grateful to be a small part of an amazing organization like CASA.
 It's a great feeling knowing that I have the opportunity to make a difference in the lives of children and the potential to make an impact that can last for generations."

 Brian is married to his wife Stacey and they have a daughter, Charley Grace